Sussex Heights

 Sussex Heights is a residential tower block in the centre of Brighton, part of the English city of Brighton and Hove.
 Built between 1966 and 1968 on the site of a historic church, it rises to 102 m and has 116 flats (including the penthouse).
 As of August 2022, the tower is the 125th tallest building in the UK, and until 2005 it was the tallest residential tower in the UK outside of London.
-Until 2015, it was the tallest structure in Brighton, however it has now been exceeded by the i360 Tower, which stands at 162 metres.
+Until 2015, it was the tallest structure in Brighton and Hove, however it has now been exceeded by the Brighton i360, which stands at 162 metres; the tower is still Brighton and Hove's tallest building, as observation towers do not meet the definition of a building.

 Richard Seifert's design has been criticised for its overbearing scale and contrast with neighbouring Regency architecture, but it is acknowledged as an "imposing and prestigious" luxury building.
 Peregrine falcons have been resident at the top of the tower for several years, and have successfully bred.

 History

 Charles Busby was part of an architectural partnership (with Amon Wilds and his son Amon Henry Wilds) which gave Brighton much of its character in the 19th century.
 They met high demand for residential, ecclesiastical and public buildings of all types in the rich, fashionable town by producing elegant designs which combined contemporary architectural expectations with imaginative devices (such as prominent cornices, bold bay windows and columns with decorative capitals) in a distinctively "powerful and assertive" style.
 Busby has been described as the best architect of the three, having already achieved much by the age of 20.
 He moved to Brighton in 1822 and joined Amon and Amon Henry Wilds.

 One of their commissions was St Margaret's Chapel, a proprietary chapel built near Regency Square for Barnard Gregory, a local speculator and businessman.
 The Greek Revival/Neoclassical church stood at the end of St Margaret's Place, just behind the seafront.
 Built in 1824, it was one of five Anglican churches to be constructed in the town in six years—an indication of the growth being experienced at the time.
 The chapel is usually attributed to Busby alone (and has been called "his finest church" and "the best Classical church in Brighton"), but Amon Henry Wilds has also been identified as its designer.
 It had a gigantic tetrastyle portico of Ionic columns, a stuccoed façade, a large dome over the nave and a cupola.
 The first service was on 26 December 1824, and the church could accommodate 1,500 worshippers.
 John Oldrid Scott carried out alterations in the 1870s.